digitallawyer/openlegaldictionary/_definitions/scienter.md

   his previous knowledge of a state of facts which it was his duty to guard agaiust, and his omission to do which has led to the injury complained of.
 The iusertiou of such an allegation is called “laying the action (or indictment) with a scienter:’
-  And the term ls frequently used to signify the defendant’s guilty knowledge
+  And the term is frequently used to signify the defendant’s guilty knowledge
 published_at: '2018-07-07'
 layout: post
 ---